The ELD mandate is here. By now, you have probably heard of the ELD mandate. But do you understand what it means?

 Many truck drivers are looking to find out more information about the looming ELD mandate.
 However, the ELD final rule is straightforward to read.
 Unlike your favorite novel, it is actually a 516 page long document.

 For starters, let’s talk about what the ELD mandate is.

 The Federal Motor Carrier Safety Administration (also called the FMCSA) created and enacted the ELD mandate in December of 2015.
-The mandate came after a prolonged period of waiting.

-The ELD Mandate is also called the Electronic Logging Device Rule.
+The ELD mandates came after a prolonged period of waiting.
+And the ELD Mandate is also called the Electronic Logging Device Rule.

 The ELDmandate logbook regulation was created to address concerns over Hours of Operations.Furthermore, it mandates electronic devices to be used to record a driver’s Record of Duty Status (or RODS).